PeterLeSouchu/PeterLeSouchu/README.md

 ###

-<h3 align="center">A young web developer from France with a passion for new technologies, programming, and AI.
-Eager to learn 📚, I constantly seek to expand my skills and stay on top of the latest innovations. </h3>
+<p align="center">A young web developer from France with a passion for new technologies, programming, and AI.
+Eager to learn 📚, I constantly seek to expand my skills and stay on top of the latest innovations. </p>

 ###